Chapter 3.12

 (5) Pursuant to ORS 279C.380(4) and these rules, the emergency declaration may also state that, in the case of a public improvement, the county waives the requirement of furnishing a performance bond and payment bond for the emergency contract.
 After making such an emergency declaration, the bonding requirements are excused for the procurement.

-(6) At any time an emergency has been declared by the county court under ORS 401.309, purchases and contracts necessary to deal with the emergency shall be exempt from competitive bidding and quoting for the duration of the emergency.
+(6) At any time an emergency has been declared by the county board of commissioners under ORS 401.309, purchases and contracts necessary to deal with the emergency shall be exempt from competitive bidding and quoting for the duration of the emergency.
 As provided for in ORS 401.315, in carrying out the provisions of ORS 401.015 to 401.105, 401.260 to 401.325 and 401.355 to 401.580, the county may enter into contracts and incur obligations necessary without competitive bidding or quoting to mitigate, prepare for, respond to or recover from emergencies or major disasters.

 3.12.110 Personal service contracts.